 Agents

-Use table's MCP server to let compatible AI clients work with table through approved, narrow tools.
+Use table's remote MCP server to let Claude and other compatible AI clients work with table through approved, narrow tools.

 What MCP does